thna2020/TradingStrategy/Glossary.md

 Adjusted EPS is a type of EPS calculation in which the analyst makes adjustments to the numerator.
 Typically, this consists of adding or removing components of net income that are deemed to be non-recurring.
 For instance, if the company's net income was increased based on a one-time sale of a building, the analyst might deduct the proceeds from that sale, thereby reducing net income.
 In that scenario, adjusted EPS would be lower than basic EPS.

+> Asset bubble

+- An asset bubble occurs when the price of an asset, such as stocks, bonds, real estate, or commodities, rises at a rapid pace without underlying fundamentals to justify the price spike.

 ## B

 > Bar chart